 The latest work Holloway mentions is repairs to the chancel roof in 1845, which followed the restoration of the C12 work in the transept the previous year.
 The architect is unknown, but ‘Mr Smith’ (B 21 p882) in 1863 restored the east windows of both chapels (shown blocked by Nibbs in 1851).
 He could have been the same C Smith who did the gallery, but was more probably A Smith, who was the most prominent member of the Smith family of Rye by this date.
-In 1868 Sir Stephen Glynne found the west window restored (SNQ 16 p124) and this was probably done at the same time.
-Following these repairs worship was resumed in the chancel and whichever Smith did this work may have been the architect for all of it.
+In 1868 Sir Stephen Glynne found the west window had been restored since his earlier visit before 1840 (SRS 101 p245) and this was probably done at the same time.
+During these repairs the chancel was returned to its original form and worship was resumed there; whichever Smith did the work of 1863 was probably the architect for the chancel repairs also.
 A E Street in 1882-83 restored the nave, previously disfigured by galleries (4 p514), to designs by his late father, G E Street (CDK 1883 pt 2 p164 and BN 44 p647), who had examined the church in 1877 (WSRO Ep II/27/67) and advised restoring it in sections, though only the nave was done.
 The roof was replaced, the arcades repaired and the clerestory rebuilt.
 The west doorway of 1839 was blocked, leaving an outline.
 Including the south porch, the cost was £4200 (CDK 1883 ibid).
 Though thorough, the new work is clearly differentiated.
 Subsequently, in 1908, Sir T G Jackson advised on refitting the chancel (CDG 169 p15) and most fittings are no earlier.

 Fittings and monuments